ieee-wie-crce/IEEE_2.0/README.md

 ## About IEEE 🌐🔬

 IEEE is the world's largest technical professional organization dedicated to advancing technology for the benefit of humanity.
-Our IEEE student branch at [Your University Name] is committed to fostering technological innovation, knowledge sharing, and professional development among students interested in various engineering disciplines.
+Our IEEE student branch at FR.CRCE is committed to fostering technological innovation, knowledge sharing, and professional development among students interested in various engineering disciplines.

 ## About WIE 🌟👩‍🔬